ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The Transfer Initialization Claim consists of the following:

 - digitalAssetId REQUIRED: This is the globally unique identifier for the digital asset located in the origin network.
 The format of this JSON string is dependent on the assetProfileId that indicates the asset network in which the asset is originating.

 - assetProfileId REQUIRED: This is the globally unique identifier for the asset-profile definition (document) on which the digital asset was issued.

 - assetLockType REQUIRED: The default locking mechanism used for an asset.
 These can be (i) TIME_LOCK, (ii) HASH_LOCK, (iii) HASH_TIME_LOCK.

 - assetLockExpirationTime OPTIONAL: The duration of time (in seconds) for an asset lock to expire in the network, if it is a HASH_TIME_LOCK or a TIME_LOCK.

 - verifiedOriginatorEntityId REQUIRED: This is the identity data of the originator entity (person or organization) in the origin network.
 This information must be verified by the sender gateway.

 - verifiedBeneficiaryEntityId REQUIRED: This is the identity data of the beneficiary entity (person or organization) in the destination network.
 This information must be verified by the receiver gateway.

-- originatorPubkey REQUIRED.
-This is the public key of the asset owner (originator) in the origin network or system.
+- originatorPubkey REQUIRED: This is the public key of the asset owner (originator) in the origin network or system.

-- beneficiaryPubkey REQUIRED.
-This is the public key of the beneficiary in the destination network.
+- beneficiaryPubkey REQUIRED: This is the public key of the beneficiary in the destination network.

-- senderGatewaySignaturePublicKey REQUIRED.
-This is the public key of the key-pair used by the sender gateway to sign assertions and receipts.
+- senderGatewaySignaturePublicKey REQUIRED: This is the public key of the key-pair used by the sender gateway to sign assertions and receipts.

-- receiverGatewaySignaturePublicKey REQUIRED.
-This is the public key of the key-pair used by the recevier gateway to sign assertions and receipts.
+- receiverGatewaySignaturePublicKey REQUIRED: This is the public key of the key-pair used by the recevier gateway to sign assertions and receipts.

-- senderGatewayId REQUIRED.
-This is the identifier of the sender gateway.
+- senderGatewayId REQUIRED: This is the identifier of the sender gateway.

-- recipientGatewayId REQUIRED.
-This is the identifier of the receiver gateway.
+- recipientGatewayId REQUIRED: This is the identifier of the receiver gateway.

-- senderGatewayNetworkId REQUIRED.
-This is the identifier of the origin network or system behind the client.
+- senderGatewayNetworkId REQUIRED: This is the identifier of the origin network or system behind the client.

-- recipientGatewayNetworkId REQUIRED.
-This is the identifier of the destination network or system behind the server.
+- recipientGatewayNetworkId REQUIRED: This is the identifier of the destination network or system behind the server.

-- senderGatewayDeviceIdentityPubkey OPTIONAL.
-The device public key of the sender gateway (client).
+- senderGatewayDeviceIdentityPubkey OPTIONAL: The device public key of the sender gateway (client).

-- receiverGatewayDeviceIdentityPubkey OPTIONAL.
-The device public key of the receiver gateway
+- receiverGatewayDeviceIdentityPubkey OPTIONAL: The device public key of the receiver gateway

 - senderGatewayOwnerId OPTIONAL: This is the identity information of the owner or operator of the sender gateway.

 - receiverGatewayOwnerId OPTIONAL: This is the identity information of the owner or operator of the recipient gateway.

 Here is an example representation in JSON format: